Q1: What are the major changes in the 2025 admissions?

-Q2: Under what circumstances are applicants exempted from submitting proof of English proficiency?
+Q2: Under what circumstances are applicants exempted from submitting English language proficiency test scores?

-A: The submission of English proficiency test scores is exempted only for:
+A: The submission of English language proficiency test scores is exempted only for:

 (1) applicants whose native language is English and/ or